A Day in the Life of a Social Media Manager

 The list goes on!

 It takes more than just being a ‘creative’ or content creator to execute social media management.
-It requires comprehensive strategy, research, knowledge of the sales funnel and the customer journey… and very good time management skills!
+It requires a comprehensive strategy, research, knowledge of the sales funnel and the customer journey… and excellent time management skills!